NoOneUST/IS-MVSNet/README.md

 The fused point clouds will be saved to 'results/{dataset_name}/{split}/points'

 ### Citation
-If you think this repo is useful, please consider to cite our paper:
+If you think this repo is helpful, please consider citing our paper:
 ```
 @InProceedings{ismvsnet,
 author="Wang, Likang